moorepants/moorepants.info/content/a-tale-of-three-transit-stooges.rst

 spends a fair amount of time talking about how he's hired Mike McKeever (retired SACOG CEO of 14 years [#]_) as his Chief of Staff and that McKeever would be in charge of the Green City program, would it be awarded.
-If there is a central theme to this proposal, it is most certainly how Sacramento will use the money for electric vehicles to help the city's most disadvantaged people in the city's most disadvantaged neighborhoods, i.e. "Promise Zones".
+If there is a central theme to this proposal, **it is most certainly how Sacramento will use the money for electric vehicles to help the city's most disadvantaged people in the city's most disadvantaged neighborhoods**, i.e. "Promise Zones".
 There is one small mention of EV shuttle routes:

    Another priority for Green City programs will be design of a system of